Online Daily Evaluations: a walkthrough of emergency department shift evaluations

 - A student who submitted few or no slips and you have no idea whether they even showed up, or how they did.

-The system collects the evals and collates them.
+The system collects the student evaluations and collates them.

 Evaluation compliance went from approximately 60% to close to 100%.
 And my staff are actually getting evaluations on their clinical teaching."